chrnas/diplomatic-game/README.md

 ## Contributing

-Project is finished however contains a lot of bugs and missing content.
+Project is finished however contains a lot of bugs and missing content this could be improved abd added.
-The game is playable but doesn't work great and contains a lot of missing features.

 ## License